mashmellows/restate/README.md

 - Redux: `I've added redux bindings for firebase via redux-firebase but have not fully configured it`
 - Firebase: `Original goal was to add user login/signup functionality that used Firebases Realtime DB alongside Redux for state management.`
 - Documentation: `Few Places have no documentation which will be filled later on.`
+- Tests: `Testing via Jest is added but I have not written any valid tests.`